Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/ingestion_opensearch_api_mutualized_input/guide.en-us.md

 Authorization: Basic pat_jwt_<your_value>:<bearer_token_value>
 ```

-Replace `<your_value>` with any ascii value to identify your Personal Access Token (PAT) and `<bearer_token_value>` with the token obtained as described above.
+Replace `<your_value>` with any ASCII value to identify your Personal Access Token (PAT) and `<bearer_token_value>` with the token obtained as described above.
 This allows the request to be accepted by the OpenSearch endpoint with a user/password couple while using the same token.

 All existing examples that use basic credentials remain valid for customers who have **not** enabled IAM.